Rapakivi granite: Petrography

-A more recent definition by Haapala & Rämö states:
+A more recent definition by Haapala & Rämö is:

-Rapakivi granites are type-A granites, where at least in larger associated batholites have granites with rapakivi structures.
+Rapakivi granites are A-type granites that, at least in the larger batholiths, have rapakivi texture.

 Use as a building material

 Rapakivi is the material used in Åland's mediaeval stone churches.
 In 1770, a rapakivi granite monolith boulder, the "Thunder Stone", was used as the pedestal for the Bronze Horseman statue in Saint Petersburg, Russia.
 Weighing 1,250 tonnes, this boulder is claimed to be the largest stone ever moved by humans.
 Modern building uses of rapakivi granites are in polished slabs used for covering buildings, floors, counter tops or pavements.
 As a building material, rapakivi granite of the wiborgite type is also known as "Baltic Brown".